stanfordhpccenter/soleil-x/README.md

 Setup (Certainty @ Stanford)
 ============================

-There's an issue currently on Certainty preventing the use of git over HTTPS.
-Until that is fixed, you will need to use git over SSH.
+There's an issue currently on Certainty preventing communication with github over HTTPS.
+Until that is fixed, you will need to use SSH to connect to github.
 This requires you to [set up an SSH key pair on github](https://help.github.com/articles/connecting-to-github-with-ssh/).

-There's an issue currently on login node `certainty-b` preventing CUDA compilation.
+There's an issue currently on login node `certainty-b` preventing CUDA compilation (the library `/usr/lib64/libcuda.so` is missing).
 For now, use one of the other login nodes (just log out and ssh back in, until you get a different login node).

 ### Add to shell startup